Donald Rumsfeld: Nixon administration

-Rumsfeld resigned from Congress in 1969his fourth termto serve in the Nixon administration in a variety of executive branch positions.
+Rumsfeld resigned from Congress in 1969 — his fourth term — to serve in the Nixon administration in a variety of executive branch positions.
 Nixon appointed Rumsfeld director of the United States Office of Economic Opportunity (OEO), a position with Cabinet rank.
 Rumsfeld had voted against the creation of OEO when he was in Congress, and, according to his 2011 memoirs, he initially rejected Nixon's offer, citing his own inherent belief that the OEO did more harm than good, and he felt that he was not the right person for the job.
 After much negotiation, he accepted the OEO appointment with Nixon's "assurances that he would be ... also an assistant to the President, with Cabinet-level status and an office in the White House," which "sweetened (the OEO position) with status and responsibility".

 As director, Rumsfeld sought to reorganize the Office to serve what he later described in his 2011 memoir as "a laboratory for experimental programs".
 Several beneficial anti-poverty programs were saved by allocating funds to them from other less-successful government programs.
 During this time, he hired Frank Carlucci and Dick Cheney to serve under him.

 He was the subject of one of writer Jack Anderson's columns, alleging that "anti-poverty czar" Rumsfeld had cut programs to aid the poor while spending thousands to redecorate his office.
 Rumsfeld dictated a four-page response to Anderson, labeling the accusations as falsehoods, and invited Anderson to tour his office.
 Despite the tour, Anderson did not retract his claims, and only much later admitted that his column was a mistake.

-When he left OEO in December 1970, Nixon named Rumsfeld Counselor to the President, a general advisory position; in this role, he retained Cabinet status.
+When Rumsfeld left OEO in December 1970, Nixon named him Counselor to the President, a general advisory position; in this role, he retained Cabinet status.
 He was given an office in the West Wing in 1969 and regularly interacted with the Nixon administration hierarchy.
 He was named director of the Economic Stabilization Program in 1970 as well, and later headed up the Cost of Living Council.
 In March 1971 Nixon was recorded saying about Rumsfeld "at least Rummy is tough enough" and "He's a ruthless little bastard.
 You can be sure of that."

 In February 1973, Rumsfeld left Washington to serve as U.S. Ambassador to the North Atlantic Treaty Organization (NATO) in Brussels, Belgium.
 He served as the United States' Permanent Representative to the North Atlantic Council and the Defense Planning Committee, and the Nuclear Planning Group.
 In this capacity, he represented the United States in wide-ranging military and diplomatic matters, and was asked to help mediate a conflict on behalf of the United States between Cyprus and Turkey.